Rudy Santos

 Leoncio Rudy Santos (1953 - December 2022), also known by his stage name Octoman, was a Filipino with a parasitic twin.
-He was the oldest person ever recorded with this condition.
+He was the longest living person ever recorded with this condition.
 Remaining from his parasitic sibling were an extra leg and couple of arms, including shoulders and an extra pair of nipples, all of them attached to Santos's pelvis and protruding from his abdomen.
 Also, an undeveloped head was attached to his sternum, presenting an incipient ear and a patch of hair.
 Additionally, Santos's own right leg was severely deformed, ending on a stump at the height of the knee, preventing him from walking without the use of crutches.

 Early life and career

 Belonging to an extremely poor family, during the 1970s and 1980s, Santos earned a living by appearing in freak shows.
 He was sometimes the main attraction in travelling fairs.
 According to a source, at one point in his life, he gained 20,000 pesos every night.